-BME 6010 - Clinical Preceptorship for Engineers (3) Instructor's approval required.
+BME 6010 - Clinical Preceptorship (3) Departmental approval required for registration.
 The Clinical Faculty have unique insights into the restraints on current medical practice imposed by conditions, which may be changed by application of engineering principles.
 Students shadow a clinical faculty member in a clinic and work with an engineering faculty member to examine some of these practices and restraints with a goal to propose and evaluate possible improvements.